Qualified Charitable Distributions – Another Way to Give Back to the Sky Islands

 • If you make deductible contributions to your IRA during or after the year in which you reach age 70½, these will reduce the tax-deductibility of future QCDs.

 • Employer-sponsored retirement accounts, such as a 401(k), do not qualify for a QCD.
-But you can roll your RMD funds from a 401(k) into an IRA, which would make them eligible for the strategy.
+But you can roll your Require Minimum Distribution funds from a 401(k) into an IRA, which would make them eligible for the strategy.

 • Since Roth IRA withdrawals are generally tax-free, gifting from a Roth IRA will lose the tax benefits of a QCD from a traditional IRA.